Bee Cards

 No Image

-Two yellow bands, grey white tail, dark wings.
+Three yellow bands, white tail, visible chitin.

 MALE